Get cover to suit your budget and lifestyle.

 Lifetime Health Cover Loading

-How does Lifetime Health Cover loading work?
+How to avoid Lifetime Health Cover loading

+The LHC loading kicks in shortly after your 31st birthday.
+So if you wait until you're 40, you'll be charged an extra 20% on top of your premium; if you wait until you're 50, it'll be 40% extra, and so on.
 The maximum penalty anyone can be charged is an additional 70% on top of their premium.
 That penalty stays in place until you've held private health insurance for 10 continuous years.

 If you never get private health insurance, you'll never have to pay LHC loading.
 But remember, almost half of all Australians have health insurance and many of them only decide to buy it later in life, so you might end up changing your mind further down the line.

 Will the LHC actually save me money in the long run?

 The LHC may seem like a big additional expense but Australian Medical Association (AMA) data suggests Australians who take it out earlier in life don't actually save money in the long run.
 You're still better off taking it out until later in life.

 For most people, the Lifetime Health Cover loading deadline is 1 July, immediately following your 31st birthday.
 This is known as your "base day".
 However, your base day may be different if you were overseas on this day, you were born before 1 July 1934 or if you're a recent migrant to Australia.